 The policies below apply to all users of the KU Community Cluster.
 If you have any questions please email the Center for Research Computing.

-If the hardware allocated to any given research group should prove insufficient to the needs of a researcher within that group, there exists a "sixhour" queue containing all compute resources that are part of the KU Community Cluster.
+If the hardware allocated to any given research group should prove insufficient to the needs of a researcher within that group, there exists a "sixhour" partition containing all compute resources that are part of the KU Community Cluster.
 Any user is allowed to run jobs in this queue, provided that their job does not run for more than six hours at one time.
-The Center for Research Computing asks that all users be good stewards of this queue, if the resources within the user's host queue can fit their needs then please use that queue.
-If it is found that this resource is being abused to the detriment of other users, access can be revoked to the "sixhour" queue at the discretion of the Center for Research computing.
+The Center for Research Computing asks that all users be good stewards of this partition, if the resources within the user's host partition can fit their needs then please use that partition.
+If it is found that this resource is being abused to the detriment of other users, access can be revoked to the "sixhour" partition at the discretion of the Center for Research computing.

 The cluster is comprised of two submit nodes, several compute nodes, and administrative nodes.
 Users are to submit their computationally intensive executable jobs to the compute nodes only.
 Submit nodes are to be used only for small tasks such as word processing, viewing job results, etc. Processes that are ran on the submit nodes are given only 60 minutes of CPU time.
 Any process using more than 60 minutes of CPU time will be killed automatically.

 The submit nodes are the shared gateway to the cluster for all users.
 Any user found to be running CPU or memory intensive executables on these submit nodes or any other node that is not a compute node, the user's processes will be cancelled and the user warned through email.
 Any subsequent offense and the user may have their access revoked at the discretion of the Center for Research Computing.
 If it is necessary to have an active shell to view live results of an executable, please run an interactive job.